neo-project/docs/en-us/white-paper.md

 SSYfWvN36FsWejmGXyhBtP5iKq9EGuaEPr (SM2 / SM3 algorithm)
 ```

-The hash algorithm supported by the AntShares is SHA256 and SM3 (Chinese commercial password algorithm)
+The hash algorithm supported by the NEO is SHA256 and SM3 (Chinese commercial password algorithm)

 #### Account and account address

 An account is a combination of a number of (1-16) public keys.
 The most basic account consists of a public key whose account address is its 1-of-1 multi-signature address.

 In more advanced designs, the account can be composed of two public keys, generated by the 2-of-2 multi-signature address for the account address.
 Of the two public keys, the one with the smaller value becomes the payment key the larger one becomes the query key.
 The query private key allows the user to read the balance of the asset and the historical transaction information that can be controlled by the account.
 Holding both private keys gives the user complete control over all assets in the account.
-Combined with AntShares' stealth addressing system, users can provide the outside world with a fixed address as a point of entry without sacrificing privacy.
+Combined with NEO's stealth addressing system, users can provide the outside world with a fixed address as a point of entry without sacrificing privacy.

 In the wallet client, the private keys are used for separate functions.
 The interface will be similar to online banking, using one private key to login and using the payment private key to confirm transactions.